Association football during World War II: The Holocaust

 A number of Jewish footballers were murdered during the Holocaust, and the Jewish association football scene, once very prominent and influential in international football, was destroyed.
 The Hungarian Jewish international footballer József Braun was murdered in a Nazi labor camp in 1943, and the Hungarian football manager Árpád Weisz was murdered at Auschwitz in 1944.
 Henrik Nádler was murdered in Buchenwald concentration camp.
-Julius Hirsch, the first Jewish player to represent the German national team, was murdered at Auschwitz, being legally declared dead in May 1945.
+Julius Hirsch, the first Jewish player to represent the Germany national team, was murdered at Auschwitz, being legally declared dead in May 1945.
 Hirsch had served for four years in the German Army in the First World War, had been decorated with the Iron Cross and was a German patriot, unable and unwilling to believe that his life could be at risk.

 However, some people also survived the concentration camps.
 Leo Goldstein survived the camps to become a FIFA international referee.
 Goldstein is also a member of the National Soccer Hall of Fame.
 Hungarian coach Alfréd Schaffer was interned at Dachau, and was liberated by the Allies.
 He died naturally in the nearby town of Prien am Chiemsee a few months later.